T. C. McCartney

-Timothy Chase McCartney (born April 24, 1989) is an American professional football coach who was most recently the quarterbacks coach for the New England Patriots of the National Football League (NFL).
-He previously served as the tight ends coach for the Cleveland Browns from 2022 to 2023.
+Timothy Chase McCartney (born April 24, 1989) is an American professional football coach and former player who is the offensive quality control coach for the Green Bay Packers of the National Football League (NFL).
+He previously served as the quarterbacks coach for the New England Patriots in 2024.

 McCartney played college football for the LSU Tigers and began his coaching career there in 2011.
 He has also previously served as an assistant coach for the Cleveland Browns, Denver Broncos, San Francisco 49ers.

 Playing career

 McCartney was expected to take a spot on the roster at the University of Colorado Boulder offered by Buffaloes head coach and former assistant of his grandfather, Gary Barnett.
 However, Barnett was forced to resign in 2005 and the deal fell through when Dan Hawkins was hired.
 He then walked on to play quarterback at LSU in 2007, playing for Les Miles, another former Colorado assistant under the elder McCartney and the coach who recruited his father.
 He was redshirted his freshman year in 2007, the year the Tigers won a national championship.
 Despite this, McCartney still received a championship ring as a member of the team.
 He was the quarterback for the scout team for three years before turning to coaching in 2011.